 “We are all connected to larger stories that have played a role in shaping who we are as people and as a nation,” said Gates.
 “The DNA technology of today opens the doors to discovering the past in new ways, allowing us to learn more about our history than ever before.
 This new season will continue to inspire people to find out more about their own personal family stories, and spark an interest among young people in genetics, anthropology, history, and the pursuit of science.”

 Share your thoughts about the series, genealogy and share your own family history via social media, using the hashtag #FindingYourRoots on Facebook and Twitter.

 “The Impression” – Comedian Larry David and politician Bernie Sanders discover they have more in common than they thought, tracing their roots back to Jewish communities in Eastern Europe.
-Watch online.
+Watch via Passport.

 “Unfamiliar Kin” – Actors Fred Armisen and Christopher Walken and musician Carly Simon each learn about a grandparent whose real identity and background had been a mystery to them.
-Watch online.
+Watch via Passport.

 “Puritans and Pioneers” – Actors Ted Danson, Mary Steenburgen and William H. Macy trace their nonconformist ancestors through American conflicts – the Civil War and the American Revolution, all the way back to the Puritan establishment.
+Watch via Passport.

+“Southern Roots” – Three guests of disparate Southern backgrounds, DJ and producer Questlove, talk show host Dr. Phil and journalist Charlayne Hunter-Gault, find astonishing tales of bondage in their family histories.
 Watch online.

-“Southern Roots” – DJ and producer Questlove, talk show host Dr. Phil, and journalist Charlayne Hunter-Gault’s family stories are rooted in the American south.

-“Funny Business” – Comedic performers Garrison Keillor, Amy Schumer and Aziz Ansari learn contrasting stories of assimilation and independence all over the globe.
+“Funny Business” – Comedic guests Amy Schumer, Aziz Ansari and Maya Rudolph take a serious look at their family trees, learning contrasting stories of assimilation, independence, hardship, and success all over the globe.
+Watch online.